yuya-s/CPQ-aware-index/README.md

 >
 > 2 3

-Please see a file in 'workload' directory for more examples.
+Please see files in 'workload' directory for more examples.
 Here, Query parser and optimization are a part of our future work.

 ### Workload
 Workloads are the set of queries.
 Please add '!' at the end of queries.
 Please see a file in 'workload' directory for more examples.

+## Test
+Run run.sh in each directory for testing each code.